Upper motor neuron

 These neurons connect the brain to the appropriate level in the spinal cord, from which point nerve signals continue to the muscles by means of the lower motor neurons.
-The neurotransmitter glutamate transmits the nerve impulses from upper to lower motor neurons, where it is detected by glutamatergic receptors.
+The neurotransmitter glutamate transmits the nerve impulses from upper to lower motor neurons, where it is detected by glutamate receptors.

 Pathways

 Upper motor neurons travel in several neural pathways through the central nervous system (CNS):

 Lesions

 Any upper motor neuron lesion, also known as pyramidal insufficiency, occurs in the neural pathway above the anterior horn of the spinal cord.
 Such lesions can arise as a result of stroke, multiple sclerosis, spinal cord injury or other acquired brain injury.
 The resulting changes in muscle performance that can be wide and varied are described overall as upper motor neuron syndrome.
 Symptoms can include muscle weakness, decreased motor control including a loss of the ability to perform fine movements, increased vigor (and decreased threshold) of spinal reflexes including spasticity, clonus (involuntary, successive cycles of contraction/relaxation of a muscle), and an extensor plantar response known as the Babinski sign.